wittfabian/djangae/docs/deferred.md

 `DeadlineExceededError` is explicitly not handled.
 This is because there is rarely enough time between the exception being caught, and the request being terminated, to correctly defer a new shard.

 Each processing task keeps track of its execution time and re-defers itself to avoid hitting App Engine's `DeadlineExceededError`.
-However, this check is only performed in between the processing of each object and the re-deferring only happens when the task is within 15 seconds of hitting the deadline.
-So if the processing of an individual model instance takes more than 15 seconds then the `DeadlineExceededError` may still be hit, which will cause that task to be retried from the beginning, thus re-processing some of the model instances.
+However, this check is only performed in between the processing of each object and the re-deferring only happens when the task is within `_buffer_time` seconds of hitting the deadline.
+So if the processing of an individual model instance takes more than `_buffer_time` seconds then the `DeadlineExceededError` may still be hit, which will cause that task to be retried from the beginning, thus re-processing some of the model instances.

 If `args` is specified, these arguments are passed as positional arguments to both `callback` (after the instance) and `finalize`.